Practice Tips

 Informed Refusal

 Patient refusal of recommended treatment should be documented.
-Documentation should demonstrate that the patient was informed of the risks and benefits of the treatment and the possible risks of refusing treatment.
+Documentation should demonstrate that the patient was informed of the risks and benefits of the proposed treatment and the possible risks of refusing treatment.
 The patient’s demonstrated understanding of the consequences of refusing offered treatments should be documented in the patient’s medical record.
 In addition, the organization may utilize an informed refusal form.

 Obtaining Consent by Telephone